lshepard/educational-data-prototypes/README.md

 2. **Long-lived secure service**
    - Provides the **underlying data layer** (schools, classes, students, and related records).
-   - Includes a **skeleton CRUD app** to browse and manage data.
    - Handles **authentication/authorization**.
      - Initially via **Supabase Auth**.
-     - Later can expand to support SSO (Google, Microsoft, etc.).
+     - Later can expand to support SSO from educational sources such as Google Classroom, Clever, or use EdLink to connect to a variety of LMS and SIS vendors.

 3. **Independent prototype systems**
    - Each prototype (a classroom assistant, grading dashboard, interactive tool, etc.) can be built however teams prefer: